-Mueller says he did not exonerate Trump, defends inquiry's integrity
+Mueller says he did not exonerate Trump, U.S. policy precluded charges

 “No,” Mueller replied.

+Mueller’s then-spokesman Peter Carr and Justice Department spokeswoman Kerri Kupec issued a joint statement on May 29 saying that Attorney General William Barr had previously stated that Mueller “repeatedly affirmed that he was not saying that, but for the OLC (Justice Department Office of Legal Counsel) opinion, he would have found the President obstructed justice.”

+Asked at the hearing whether he stood by that May 29 statement, Mueller said, “I would have to look at it more closely.”

 Mueller, accused by Trump of heading a “witch hunt” and trying to orchestrate a “coup” against the Republican president, said his inquiry was conducted in “a fair and independent manner” and that members of the special counsel’s team “were of the highest integrity.”

-Trump has accused Mueller of having conflicts of interest.
+Trump has accused Mueller of having conflicts of interest, including saying Mueller wanted the president to appoint him as FBI director after firing James Comey.
+Mueller disputed Trump’s account, saying he had not sought the FBI job from Trump.
 Mueller noted that Justice Department ethics officials confirmed he had no such conflicts.

 “Let me say one more thing,” Mueller said.
 “Over the course of my career, I have seen a number of challenges to our democracy.
 The Russian government’s effort to interfere with our election is among the most serious.”